Junípero Serra High School (San Mateo, California)

-Junípero Serra High School (commonly Serra or JSHS) is a Catholic college preparatory high school in San Mateo, California, United States, serving students in grades 9–12.
+Junípero Serra High School (commonly Serra or JSHS) is a private, Catholic college preparatory high school in San Mateo, California, United States, serving students in grades 9–12.
 A part of the Roman Catholic Archdiocese of San Francisco, this school provides education for young men.
 The school has an academic focus with a college preparatory curriculum.

 School history

 Serra High School was founded in 1944 by the Catholic Archdiocese of San Francisco and was originally located at Columbia Drive and Alameda de las Pulgas in San Mateo, which is the current site of St. Bartholomew's Catholic Parish.
 The original student body consisted of 86 freshmen and sophomores.
 The school moved to new facilities at 451 West 20th Avenue in San Mateo in the fall of 1955 when the student body grew to 576.
 In 1978, Michael Peterson was named the first lay principal of Serra and Fr.
 Stephen H. Howell was named the school's first president.
-From 2002-2004, Fr.
+From 2002 to 2004, Fr.
 Joe Bradley (class of '73) served as president, overseeing fundraising efforts for major campus renovation.
 In 2008, Barry Thornton, Ed.d, was named principal and Lars Lund was named president.
 Under their tenure, the school expanded course offerings and completed large-scale renovations.